KraKEn-bit/Cryptography/Ciphers/XOR + ONE TIME PAD (OTP).md

 So, the message is perfectly stored.
 So we can say: OTP uses XOR with a random key.
 If done properly, OTP is an unbreakable Encryption method.

+---

+**Let's ask ourselves:**

+`Why must we use XOR?`

+Ans:

+Does it really matter if we used AND, OR or XOR with the one-time pad?
+The answer is **YES**, and it’s extremely important to understand why.
+Recall from the [Bitwise Operation](https://github.com/KraKEn-bit/Cryptography/blob/main/Ciphers/Bitwise_Operations.md) Article that AND has a 75% chance of outputting 0 and a 25% chance of outputting a 1.
+While OR has a 25% chance of outputting 0 and 75% chance of outputting 1.
+While the XOR operation has a 50% chance of outputting 0 or 1.